 MBA Complete - Was It Worth It?

 The degree cost about $55,000 in tuition and books, but that was 100% covered by my employer.
 I even made money, since I sold most of my books on Amazon after the class was over.
-The degree did cost me time, commitment, and the sacrifice of my family.
+The degree also cost me time, commitment, and family sacrifice.

-As for salary, it will be a while before I know, since I don’t get a single penny more from my current employer for finishing an MBA.
-One article suggests that
+As for salary, it will be a while before I know.
+I don’t get a single penny more from my current employer for finishing an MBA.
+We will see if that changes in the future.

 According to one salary guide, an MBA is worth about $10-30,000 a year over a bachelor’s degree, but the salary increase you could see may be much less — or much more.
 Factors that can affect your salary include: